Flux trapping in NbTiN strips: Conclusion

 \section{Conclusion}

-We imaged NbTiN superconducting strips cooled in magnetic field to study their vortex trapping properties.
-In addition to analyzing the threshold field at which the first vortex enters, we present detailed experimental data and modeling that explore the behavior of vortices above threshold field.
-Our measurements clearly resolve expected features - specifically, an initially steep increase in vortex number that softens once the vortex spacing approaches the strip width.
-We also clearly observe signature of pinning effects, which we explore in two different samples and capture using a one-dimensional model solved via Monte Carlo simulations.
+We investigated vortex trapping in NbTiN superconducting strips cooled in magnetic field using a combination of scanning SQUID microscopy and modeling.
+In addition to determining the threshold field for the first vortex entry, we presented detailed measurements and modeling of vortex behavior above this threshold.
+Our results clearly show the expected features: an initially steep increase in vortex number that softens once the vortex spacing approaches the strip width.
+We also identified distinct signature of pinning, which differ between the two samples and are captured by a one-dimensional Monte Carlo simulated annealing model.

-Our models, based on the Gibbs free energy of point-like vortices and localized pinning sites, capture many aspects of the vortex behavior in these strips.
-However, discrepancies remain, such as the variation of the optimal vortex core radius, $r_c$, with the applied magnetic field.
-We also note that the threshold field for our $10 \mu m$ strips is lower than that observed in a Nb film\cite{Stan2004}, despite Nb's longer low-temperature coherence length relative to NbTiN.
-Overall, these observations suggests that kinetic effects during field cooling - which are not accounted for in current models including ours – play a significant role, and that a more detailed investigation of pinning effects is needed.
+Our Gibbs free energy-based models, which treat vortices as point-like particles and include localized pinning sites, capture many features of the vortex behavior in NbTiN strips.
+Nonetheless, discrepancies remain.
+For instance, the optimal vortex core radius $r_c$ appears to vary with the applied magnetic field.
+Moreover, the measured threshold field for our \SI{10}{\micro\meter} strips is lower than that reported for a Nb strip with the same width fabricated from a 200 nm thick film \cite{Stan2004}, despite Nb having a longer low-temperature coherence length than NbTiN.
+This comparison highlights that the threshold field is sensitive to the pinning landscape, the temperature at which vortices become immobile and kinetic effects during field cooling, which depend on details of the film, its microstructure and the cooling protocol.
+As a result, threshold fields can vary significantly even between nominally similar samples, and are not uniquely determined by intrinsic material parameters alone.
+This sample-to-sample variability is also reflected in comparing different studies on Nb strips \cite{Stan2004, kapur2026fluxtrappingcharacterizationsuperconducting} which show threshold fields different from each other.

+Quantitative comparison between samples of different materials and even the same material therefore remains challenging.
+Despite the above caveats, we believe that the type of measurements presented here can provide useful insights into the pinning landscape and flux trapping properties of thin films, although they should not be interpreted as a measurement of the vortex core radius.